Methods and standards / Concept Glossary / Active employment search methods.

 Definition

-The following employment search methods are considered to be active:- Having contacted a Public Employment Office with one of the following objectives: to register for the purpose of finding work, obtain information regarding possible job offers and due to having received a job offer from the office.
+- Having contacted a Public Employment Office with one of the following objectives: to register for the purpose of finding work, obtain information regarding possible job offers and due to having received a job offer from the office.

 - Having contacted a private employment office or signed up at a labour exchange - Having requested employment directly from a businessperson or presented one's resume - Having sought employment through friends, relatives or a union - Having placed or answered an ad or job advertisement (including online) - Having seen or listened to an ad or job advertisement (including online) - Having sought land, locales or materials to set up on one's own - Having sought financing or having carried out paperwork in order to obtain permits or licences to establish oneself - Having taken an exam or had a job interview